facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 If you already have TFTP installed and it fails later in the process; when it is trying to receive data i have found uninstalling it and reinstalling it gets it working again.

-Change your ip address to match the server address from the printev command above.
+Change your ip address to match the server address from the printenv command above.
 You can also change the addresses from within the CCTV unit.

-`setenv ipaddr 0:0:0:0       - replace with desired IP` `setenv serverip 0:0:0:0 - replace with desired IP`
+`setenv ipaddr 0:0:0:0  - replace with desired IP`

+`setenv serverip 0:0:0:0 - replace with desired IP`

 ## On the host machine